desmos-labs/docs/versioned_docs/version-mainnet/03-fullnode/02-setup.md

 ---
-id: common
+id: setup
-title: Common
+title: Setup
-sidebar_label: Common
-slug: common
+sidebar_position: 2
 ---

 # Full node setup
 Following you will find the instructions on how to manually setup your Desmos full node.

 :::warning Requirements
-Before starting, make sure you read the [overview](../01-overview.mdx) to make sure your hardware meets the needed requirements.
+Before starting, make sure you read the [overview](01-overview.mdx) to make sure your hardware meets the needed requirements.
 :::